Debrithil/coronatracker2/README.md

 # C O V I D - 1 9  T R A C K E R

-This tracker provides the number of confirmed cases and deaths from coronavirus globally and by country.
+This tracker provides the number of confirmed cases and deaths from coronavirus worldwide and by country.
 The data are based on research by Johns Hopkins University (JHU) and the World Health Organization’s (WHO) Coronavirus Disease (COVID-2019) situation reports.

 ### Build with